-- (25) A faculty wishing to permanently cease admissions to a course must provide a strong business case, risk assessment, and transitional and teach out arrangements for the withdrawal, and seek approval through the process outlined in the Course Suspension and Withdrawal Workflow. - (26) If a course is withdrawn, the relevant Associate Dean Teaching and Learning must ensure that impacted students and relevant internal and external stakeholders are advised of the change.
-This includes providing advice on alternative arrangements or options, which may involve transferring to another course or continuing under the previous rules for a designated period to allow completion. - (27) The proposer of the withdrawal must seek approval through the process outlined in the Course Suspension and Withdrawal Workflow.
+- (25) A faculty wishing to permanently cease admissions to a course must provide a strong business case, risk assessment, and transitional and teach out arrangements for the withdrawal, and seek approval through the process outlined in the Course Withdrawal Workflow.
+The faculty should note the requirement for Commonwealth Government approval to withdraw certain courses.
+The Academic Portfolio Executive Committee will confirm whether the withdrawal requires Government approval and if so, request the approval. - (26) If a course is withdrawn, the relevant Associate Dean, Teaching and Learning must ensure that impacted students and relevant internal and external stakeholders are advised of the change.
+This includes providing advice on alternative arrangements or options, which may involve transferring to another course or continuing under the previous rules for a designated period to allow completion. - (27) The proposer of the withdrawal must seek approval through the process outlined in the Course Withdrawal Workflow.